 Opt Out — Telephone Directory

-You can opt out of receiving a telephone directory at yellowpagesoptout.com.
+You can opt out of receiving telephone directories at yellowpagesoptout.com.
 It may take up to 12 weeks for the selections to be accepted by the publisher’s internal systems.
 Note: Directory publishers listed on the site generally do not accept opt-out requests from third parties or websites proclaiming to submit such requests on your behalf.
 Protect your personal information by using the website to work directly with the directory publishers.

 Opt Out — Catalog Choice